8 Tips For Saving a Failing Relationship

 5. Embrace Forgiveness

 If the relationship is failing because there is hurt from the past, it is critical to find a way to move forward.
 Recognize what you are still holding onto and forgive your partner.
 Reflect on the ways you have been hurtful and humble yourself to ask for forgiveness.
-Forgiveness can breathe new life in the relationship.
+Forgiveness can breathe new life into the relationship.

 6. Meet Each Other’s Needs and Adjust Expectations

 Do not forget to consider the other person’s needs and feelings.
 Make them a priority and work towards helping them feel loved and cared for.
-At the same time, it’s important understand your expectations when it comes to your needs.
+At the same time, it’s important to understand your expectations when it comes to your needs.
 Those expectations could be unreasonable or unrealistic and adjusting them can help.

 7. Balance Independence and Togetherness

 Spending too much or too little time together can cause problems.
 You might feel suffocated or lonely.
 Either way, those feelings can hurt the relationship.
-Each relationship has to find their own balance between being independent and together.
+Each relationship has to find its own balance between being independent and together.

 8. Don’t Lose Hope